 Each year, the state legislature introduces thousands of new bills for consideration.
 Legislative consultants and Midpeninsula Regional Open Space District (District) staff continually review bills and identify specific legislation (Attachment 1) that merits action.
-At its March 8, 2023 meeting, the Board of Directors (Board) established formal positions on an initial set of legislation.
-Since then, several bills, originally designated "spot bills" due to their nonsubstantive, placeholder introductory language, have been amended into a more substantive proposal.
+At its March 8, 2023, meeting, the Board of Directors (Board) established formal positions on an initial set of legislation.
+Since then, several bills, originally designated "spot bills" due to their non-substantive, placeholder introductory language, have been amended into more substantive proposals.
 District staff have reviewed these bills and identified a subset to consider for an actionable position.
-Important Note: Most bills will change over the course of the legislative session.
-The legislative process is fluid and often moves fast.
-Based upon the guiding documents of Board Policy 1.11 (Attachment 2) and the Board-adopted Legislative Program (Attachment 3), the General Manager and staff will pursue an appropriate position for each bill to ensure that District interests are promoted and protected.

-The Legislative, Funding, and Public Affairs Committee (LFPAC, Committee) will review and provide feedback on the list of recently identified state legislation and bills for priority action that are of high interest to the District (Attachment 1).
+On April 25, 2023, the Legislative, Funding, and Public Affairs Committee (LFPAC, Committee) reviewed and provided feedback on the list of recently identified state and federal legislation and bills for priority action that are of high interest to the District (Attachment 1).